2050plus/2050plus/doc/veka_model.rst

 A new option has been added to phase out before a given year assets of a specified conventional technologies.
 Two kinds of assets have to be considered:

-* Existing assets: Existing asset lifetime are adapted so that they are removed starting from the phase out date.
+* **Existing assets** Existing asset lifetime are adapted so that they are removed starting from the phase out date.
-* New assets: The lifetime of new assets is adapted to make sure they are removed at their phase out date.
+* **New assets** The lifetime of new assets is adapted to make sure they are removed at their phase out date.
 When lifetime is reduced, annualized investment costs for new assets are adapted accordingly.
 This is reflected through a higher annuity in the annualized capital cost calculation.

 **Releveant Settings**